 - the date of the request

-If a specific pathologist isn’t clinically needed to perform the service, the patient must be given the choice of where to present the request.
-This also applies to requests submitted electronically.
+If a specific pathologist isn’t clinically needed to do the service, the patient can choose a provider.
+This also applies to electronic requests.